rebcabin/rebcabin.github.io/LambdaThePynultimateImperative002.md

 +++

 Ideally, we'd compile Python into Scheme or Clojure or Common Lisp, then write transformations, translations, interpreters, debuggers, etc. in Scheme or Clojure or Common Lisp.
-However, to maintain a convenient notebook structure and to avoid creeping dependencies, we'll just model Python imperatives in a Scheme-like applicative-order $\lambda$ calculus embedded in basic Python.
+However, to maintain a convenient notebook structure and to avoid creeping dependencies, we'll just model Python imperatives in a Scheme-like applicative-order $\lambda$-calculus embedded in basic Python.

 +++